uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 > There are still a lot of emotions [that are] unresolved.
 People need to tell their stories…
-We need the ability to move forward together but you have to understand<!--x-->
+We need the ability to move forward together but you have to understand <!-- page 292 -->how it all began [starting with] Christopher Columbus, from Christianization, then colonization, and then assimilation…
-how it all began [starting with] Christopher Columbus, from Christianization, then colonization, and then assimilation… If we put our minds and hearts to it, we can [change] the status quo.[^104]
+If we put our minds and hearts to it, we can [change] the status quo.[^104]

 At the Commission’s Community Hearing in Thunder Bay, Ontario, in 2010, Esther Lachinette-Diabo said,